 Even though they are physically distant from each other, learners can still have fun online – and use their imaginations.
 For instance, Villena has asked learners to pick an object and talk about it.
 Among others, cats were chosen; so were key chains.
 They participated in finger-boarding online, having made make-shift ramps and pipes using cardboard and materials around the home.
 Others participated in group storytelling: a learner wrote a sentence of a story, another learner the next sentence, and so on.

-Technology has helped with learning.
+Technology has helped with remote learning.
 Zoom, the video conferencing platform, enables learners to split up into small "breakout" groups to discuss and work on projects.

 For a writing workshop for Creators (ages 14 to 16), Ana Aguilera, one of our learning guides, asked each of her learners to read the first page of one of their favourite books.
 (Among the choices were The Black Castle, by Les Daniels, and The Glass Cage: How Our Computers Are Changing Us, by Nicholas Carr.
 The idea was to help learners understand some of the different approaches to writing.
 Having looked at others’ writing, learners were asked to do a bit of their own writing: the beginning of their autobiographies.